Igglybuff/awesome-piracy/readme.md

 ## File Renaming and Tagging
 - [FileBot](https://www.filebot.net/) :star2: the ultimate tool for organizing and renaming your Movies, TV Shows and Anime as well as fetching subtitles and artwork.
 It's smart and just works.
 - [filebot-node](https://github.com/filebot/filebot-node) a client-server application that'll allow you to run filebot commands
-- [docker-filebot](https://github.com/coppit/docker-filebot) A docker container for FileBot
+- [docker-filebot](https://github.com/coppit/docker-filebot) A Docker container for FileBot
 - [MediaMonkey](https://www.mediamonkey.com/) Manage a movie/music library from 100 to 100,000+ audio/video files and playlists
 - [MP3TAG](https://www.mp3tag.de/en/) Mp3tag is a powerful and easy-to-use tool to edit metadata of audio files.
 - [Picard](https://picard.musicbrainz.org/) Picard is a cross-platform music tagger written in Python.